wombleton/gitlaw-nz/acts/C/Care of Children Act 2004.md

 ##### 147 Regulations

-*   (1) The Governor-General may, by Order in Council, make regulations under [section 100A][307] of the Judicature Act 1908 (that is, in general terms, regulations prescribing fees for the purposes of proceedings before the High Court or the Court of Appeal) for the purposes of this Act.
+*   (1) The Governor-General may, by Order in Council, make regulations under [section 100A][312] of the Judicature Act 1908 (that is, in general terms, regulations prescribing fees for the purposes of proceedings before the High Court or the Court of Appeal) for the purposes of this Act.

     (2) The Governor-General may, by Order in Council, make regulations---

+    *   (aa) prescribing for the purposes of [section 46H][64] any criteria that the Secretary must apply when deciding whether to approve an organisation as an approved counselling organisation:

+    *   (ab) prescribing for the purposes of [section 46I][65] the grounds on which the Secretary may suspend or cancel the approval of an organisation as an approved counselling organisation, which may include---

+        *   (i) that the approval was given on the basis of information that was false or misleading in a material respect; or

+        *   (ii) that the organisation no longer satisfies any criteria for approval prescribed by regulations made under paragraph (aa); or

+        *   (iii) that the organisation has requested the suspension or cancellation of the approval; or

+        *   (iv) that the organisation has been wound up, dissolved, or otherwise has ceased to exist:

+    *   (ac) prescribing for the purposes of [section 46K][66] the qualification and competency requirements that must be met for a person to be appointed as a counsellor, which, without limitation, may require a person---

+        *   (i) to be a member of a professional body that the Secretary identifies as a professional body by notice in the _Gazette_:

+        *   (ii) to have a specified qualification:

+        *   (iii) to have a specified level of counselling experience:

+    *   (ad) prescribing for the purposes of [section 46K][66] any matters that disqualify a person from being appointed as a counsellor, which, without limitation, may include having a conviction for certain types of offences:

+    *   (ae) prescribing for the purposes of section 46M the maximum number of counselling sessions that may be carried out under section 46G:

+    *   (af) prescribing for the purposes of section 46N the amount of fees and expenses payable for counselling services provided under section 46G:

+    *   (ag) specifying for the purposes of sections 46O and 47B(2) 1 or more parenting information programmes that provide information about the effects of a relationship breakdown, including---

+        *   (i) how a child may be affected when parents separate; and

+        *   (ii) how the needs of a child may be met when parents separate:

-    *   (a) providing for the determination, for the purposes of [section 62(2)][81], of the number of sessions of supervised contact (ordered under [section 60(5)][78], and supervised by an approved provider) that will be funded out of public money:
+    *   (a) providing for the determination, for the purposes of [section 62(2)][85], of the number of sessions of supervised contact (ordered under [section 60(5)][82], and supervised by an approved provider) that will be funded out of public money:

-    *   (b) providing for the determination, for the purposes of [section 62(3)][81], of the amount of fees and expenses, including minimum and maximum amounts, payable to approved providers in respect of supervised contact carried out under an order under [section 60(5)][78], which fees and expenses may differ---
+    *   (b) providing for the determination, for the purposes of [section 62(3)][85], of the amount of fees and expenses, including minimum and maximum amounts, payable to approved providers in respect of supervised contact carried out under an order under [section 60(5)][82], which fees and expenses may differ---

-        *   (i) according to the number of sessions of supervised contact determined to be carried out under [section 62(2)][81]; and
+        *   (i) according to the number of sessions of supervised contact determined to be carried out under [section 62(2)][85]; and

         *   (ii) according to whether supervision services are to be provided in a specified number of proceedings during a specified period:

-    *   (c) providing for the determination of the amount of fees and expenses, including minimum and maximum amounts, payable in respect of professional services provided by lawyers appointed under [section 7(1)][8] or [section 130(1)][165], which fees and expenses may differ---
+    *   (c) providing for the determination of the amount of fees and expenses, including minimum and maximum amounts, payable in respect of professional services provided by lawyers appointed under [section 7(1)][8] or [section 130(1)][169], which fees and expenses may differ---

         *   (i) according to the complexity of the proceedings and the time spent; and